valegnu/micolet-test/README.md

 * Sending mail<br/>
   Letter opener gem is used for development environment, when record is created mail is open on browser.

+* System validations<br/>
+  Validations for form are present in backend (model level, see app/models/suscription.rb) and frontend for interaction user purposes.

 ## Files structure for functionallity
   These files have logic for this app:<br/>